jbcoe/polymorphic_value/README.md

 ~~~

 # ISO Standardisation
-`polymorphic_value` has been proposed for standardisation for C++20 in P0201: <http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0201r1.pdf>.
+`polymorphic` has been proposed for standardisation for C++20 in P0201: <http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0201r1.pdf>.
-The draft in this repository is more up to date than the paper linked above, in particular the class has been renamed from `indirect` to `polymorphic_value`.
+The draft in this repository is more up to date than the paper linked above, in particular the class has been renamed from `indirect` to `polymorphic`.

 # Contents
 - [Integration](#integration)